Private Practice Workshops for Psychologists and Psychotherapists.

 I first presented this workshop in December 2015 and the eighth run is on Friday November 3rd 2017.
 Its been a rewarding and enjoyable project and I have been encouraged by the consistently good feedback I have received each time.
 I would encourage you to book, as I am sure like previous attendees you will find it useful and highly relevant for developing your own private practice.

-Dates of next workshop:
+Dates of next workshops:

 Friday 3rd November 2017 – Council Chamber, Institute of Biomedical Science, 12 Coldbath Square, London EC1R 5HL Cost: £135.
 Book at: